 Visit the Market

-A fun way to start your day is with an early morning visit to the market (mercado Central de Atarazanas), where the locals come to shop.
-Here you can see fishermen preparing their morning catch, and a mouth-watering display of local fresh produce.
+Kick off your day in Malaga with an early morning visit to the bustling Mercado Central de Atarazanas, a favourite with locals who come here to shop.
+Here, you’ll see fishermen preparing their morning catch and discover a tempting array of fresh local produce and regional specialties.

 Try the Tapas

-Later in this post, we’ll share our recommendations of the best places to eat in Malaga.
+Later in this guide, we’ll share our top recommendations for the best places to eat in Malaga.

 Sample the local wine

-You must also take time out of your weekend break to sample the local wines.
-(What a chore!)
-One of the most authentic bars in Malaga is Antigua Casa de Guardia (Old Guard House), a charming sherry bar on the Alameda Principal.
+Be sure to leave time during your weekend in Malaga to sample the local wines—it’s an experience not to miss!
+One of the best places to do so is at Antigua Casa de Guardia (Old Guard House), a historic sherry bar on the Alameda Principal.

 We stumbled upon this bar by chance, but there were several groups of people on a food and drink tour of Malaga.